kajalb23/VisuLearn/README.md

-# VisuLearn — Chat-to-Visualization App
+# Concept Visualizer — Chat-to-Visualization App

 VisuLearn is an interactive app that **explains concepts with both text and visualization** using LLMs.